I think you’ll agree with me when I say…

 Thus, it not only brings you in the much-needed extra money but also allows you to remain in the property, but also allows you to meet new people and learn about their cultures, which can be an exciting adventure in your retirement.

-The downside to this alternative, however, is that your house may not feel like your own, and you might probably not be up for the hassle that could come with having a lodger.
+The downside to this alternative, however, is that your house may not be familiar like your own, and you might probably not be up for the hassle that could come with having a lodger.

 5. Are You Claiming All the State Benefits You’re Entitled To?

-Before you make an irreversible decision by taking out an equity release scheme, make sure that you check if you’re eligible for any state benefits that you might be entitled to.
-You might also want to consider visiting your local authority to see whether you can claim any means-tested benefits like pension or saving credit, disability benefits, or council tax reduction benefits.
+Before you make an irreversible resolution by taking out an equity release scheme, make sure that you check if you are eligible for any federal benefits that you might be entitled to.
+You might also want to consider visiting your government agency to see whether you can claim any means-tested benefits like pension or saving credit, disability benefits, or council tax reduction benefits.
 These benefits could increase your income or aid with home improvements.

 6. How About Re-Mortgaging?